Bombing of Dresden: Political response in Germany

 Far-right politicians in Germany have sparked a great deal of controversy by promoting the term Bombenholocaust to describe the raids.
 Der Spiegel writes that, for decades, the Communist government of East Germany promoted the bombing as an example of "Anglo-American terror", and now the same rhetoric is being used by the far right.
 An example can be found in the extremist nationalist party Die Heimat.
 A party's representative, Jürgen Gansel, described the Dresden raids as "mass murder", and "Dresden's holocaust of bombs".
 This provoked an outrage in the German parliament and triggered responses from the media.
 Prosecutors said that it was legal to call the bombing a holocaust.
-In 2010 groups opposing the far-right blocked a demonstration of far-right organisations.
+In 2010, groups opposing the far-right blocked a demonstration of far-right organisations.
+Similar rallies take place every year.

 Phrases like "Bomber-Harris, do it again!", "Bomber-Harris Superstar – Thanks from the red Antifa", and "Deutsche Täter sind keine Opfer!" are popular slogans among the so-called "Anti-Germans" – a small radical left-wing political movement in Germany and Austria.
 In 1995, the fiftieth anniversary of the bombing, Anti-Germans praised the bombing on the grounds that so many of the city's civilians had supported Nazism.
-Similar rallies take place every year.